Antarctica, South Georgia & Falkland Islands

 Whats included?

-- English-speaking expedition team
+- English-speaking Expedition Team

-- Taxes and port fees
+- Taxes and landing fees

 What’s not included?